Couples Counselling: I Understand Why You May Delay Seeking Help

 5. “I’m Ready, But My Partner’s Not Willing to Come.”

-Fears about marriage counselling may weight more heavily on one of you than the other.
+Fears about marriage counselling may weigh more heavily on one of you than the other.
 It is possible to get some benefit if only one partner participates in couples therapy.
 You can learn about disconnection in your relationship, your contribution to the issues, and gain insight into your partner’s concerns.
 However, you have the best chance of reaching your goals together.

 When You Are Ready to Seek Help for Your Relationship